AP Analysis: Trump's convention aims to airbrush his tenure - KVIA

 Tuesday’s gauzy prime-time programming amounted to an airbrushing of some of the darker and more controversial episodes of Trump’s nearly four years in office — an effort to urgently address the vulnerabilities that have imperiled his reelection prospects just over two months until his November face-off against Democrat Joe Biden.

-His campaign and his party were effectively asking voters to believe a polished and packaged portrait of the president more than the unrestrained version Trump puts on display each day.
-That version of Trump may energize his most ardent supporters, but it frequently frustrates more moderate Republicans and has alienated some voters, including many suburban women, that Trump wants to win back before Election Day.
+His campaign and his party were effectively asking voters to believe a polished and packaged portrait of the president more than the unrestrained version he puts on display each day.
+That version of Trump may energize his most ardent supporters, but it frequently frustrates more moderate Republicans and has alienated some voters, including many suburban women, whom Trump wants to win back before Election Day.

 The gap between reality and convention rhetoric was particularly glaring on immigration, the signature issue of Trump’s political rise and his presidency.
 Trump ran for office in 2016 on a platform to dramatically crack down on immigration, both illegal and legal.
 Since winning the White House, he has fundamentally transformed the nation’s immigration system, including effectively ending asylum at the southern border and trying to scare people off crossing the border illegally by separating children from their parents.

-Note: Editor’s Note: Julie Pace has covered the White House and politics for the AP since 2007.
-Follow her at http://twitter.com/jpaceDC.